Cuisinart Elite Collection 2.0 14-Cup Review

 The Elite did equivalently well at mixing.
 We evaluated and ranked the pie crust dough, mayonnaise, and pizza dough produced by each appliance.
 It did an acceptable job at mixing pizza dough, though it did require some intervention with a spatula to knock the ball down to keep mixing.
 The ball of dough kept dragging on the lid and staying too wet rather than adequately mixing before we intervened.
 It did a little better with pie crust dough, though there was some side sticking while mixing.
 The dough did have some dry spots in it when rolled out, evidence of insufficient mixing.
 We could not successfully make mayonnaise in this model, but it would mix the lemon and egg in our one cup recipe.

 Continuing its trend, the Elite scored an average score for pureeing.
 We compared the hummus, nut butter, tomato sauce, and applesauce that each machine-made, using a panel of tasters to determine the scores.
 The hummus created by this machine was very smooth and was rated high by our panel.
 It did average at grinding nut butter, though it did take some babysitting initially, producing a satisfactory finished product in around 16 minutes.

-The tomato sauce was of above average quality, similar to the Breville or the Braun.
-The applesauce was a little worse, producing a product that was chunkier than the Braun and left a large chunk of apple un-pureed.
+The tomato sauce was above-average quality, while the applesauce produced a product that was chunky; a large chunk of apple was lect un-pureed.
 This model didn't do the best in our leak test, with water slowly dripping out around the seal.

 The maximum fill line was at close to 10 cups of water in the bowl, which may have been a little ambitious.

-The performance of the Elite dropped when it came to shredding, with this model only earning a 5 out of 10.
-We compared the shredded cheese, carrots, and potatoes created by each food processor, as well as comparing and contrasting the level of shredding adjustability provided by each machine.
+The performance dropped when it came to shredding.
+We compared the shredded cheese, carrots, and potatoes created by each food processor and compared and contrasted the level of shredding adjustability provided by each machine.